w-hoshi/search-rescue-drone/README.md

 In hindsight its not a suprising conclusion is that a $20 6-DOF IMU with no magnetometer, stuck to a vibrating airframe with foam tape, isn't a useful localization input in a feature-rich indoor environment where a LiDAR can see walls.
 It would matter more in a long featureless corridor or a smoke-filled room where scan matching has nothing to lock onto but it was never tested in either enviroments.

-Worth separating two failures here, because they have different fixes.
-The bias instability is a component choice problem, and a better IMU with onboard temperature compensation would reduce it.
-The vibration coupling and the thermal drift are mechanical problems that my housing caused and a different housing could have prevented — see [`hardware/README.md`](hardware/README.md).

 ## person_mapper: implemented, never validated

 This is the piece that would have made the system do what it claims: put detected people onto the map.
 It is fully written and was never run against live SLAM and detection.
 Never integrated into a launch file and never tested due to time constraints.